Vital Weekly, the webcast: we offer a weekly webcast,

 FACTOR X - 34 (CDR by Otcrah Records)

 FACTOR X - TUBEWAY ARMY (CDR by Otcrah Records)

-SHAUN ROBERT - COMPLETE WORKS (CDR, private)
+SHAUN ROBERT - COMPLETE WORKS (CDR by Institute For Alien Research)

 Let's review these in chronological order.
 In the late 80s, Shaun Robert worked in the late 1908s as factor X (preferred spelling), and '34' was released as a cassette in an edition of 15 copies back then.
 In the earliest days of his music career, Robert worked with four cassette players, a Casio SK-1, with field recordings and found sound.
 Possibly also a reel-to-reel machine, as he mentions removing the eraser head, using sound on sound (a technique not easily available for cassettes).
 Now re-issued by a label from Mexico, the album has fifteen pieces of music, filling up the entire length of a CDR.
 Factor X is one of those typical late 80s experimental music projects without formal training in composition or technology, yet happily working their way using musique concrète techniques to alter sounds and superimpose them to create a narrative.
 Not that every piece works very well, but I would say that's not the point.
 The act of making music is something that I believe is more important here.
 I think the influence of early Nurse With Wound is never far away, and we should see these pieces as surrealist sound collages.
 But they arrive from a more naive world.
 No fancy studio's or expensive microphones, this is more of punky direction concerning musique concrète.
 Plus, also important, this already is quite a bit removed from the world of noise music.